Return to the IEEE 802.11 working group home page

 Group, in collaboration with 3GPP RAN, in Vienna, Austria on 17 July

-The primary objective of the Coexistence Workshop is to discuss issues related to fair and efficient shared operation by IEEE 802.11ax and 3GPP NR-U in the 6Ghz band, including:
+The primary objective of the Coexistence Workshop is to discuss issues related to fair and efficient shared operation by IEEE 802.11ax High Efficiency WLAN), IEEE 802.11be (Extremely High Throughhput) and 3GPP NR-U (New Radio Unlicensed) in the 6Ghz band, including:

 The Coexistence Workshop agenda will include:

-IEEE 802 requests that any individual or organisation who wishes to contribute one or more short papers to the Deployment update or Coexistence topics agenda items to submit an outline of the paper, explaining how the paper will support the Coexistence Workshop’s goals.
+IEEE 802.11 Working Group requests that any individual or organisation wishing to contribute one or more short papers to the Deployment update or Coexistence topics agenda items to submit an outline of the paper, explaining how the paper will support the Coexistence Workshop’s goals.
 Each presentation should focus on a single topic and aim to be about 10 minutes in length.
 Up to 10 minutes will be scheduled for discussion of each presentation.

 The deadline for the submission of outlines is 12 May 2019.
 Outlines should be sent to the IEEE 802.11 Coexistence SC Chair (Andrew Myles at email@example.com), copied to the IEEE 802.11 Working Group Chair (Dorothy Stanley at firstname.lastname@example.org).
 Notifications of accepted outlines will be sent to the authors by 31 May 2019.
 Authors are required to submit their finalised presentation material by 1 July 2019.